 Daniel Isenberg

-Daniel’s practice spans Chambers’ core areas of work, with a particular focus on commercial, employment, business protection, data protection and public law matters.
+Daniel’s practice spans Chambers’ core areas of work, with a particular focus on commercial, civil fraud, employment, business protection, data protection and public law matters.

 He is ranked in the Legal 500 for administrative and public law, data protection, and employment law, and in Chambers and Partners in administrative and public and data protection law.
-Daniel has also been appointed to both the Attorney General’s and the Equality and Human Rights Commission’s C Panels of Counsel and to Sport Resolutions’ Pro Bono Legal Advice Panel.
+The directories describe him as a “robust and talented advocate with tremendous attention to detail” and having “a fearsome intellect.
+He grasps the facts quickly and soaks up information.
+His written work is very impressive”, as well as being “highly personable and user-friendly barrister who makes time for his clients and his instructing solicitors.
+He is an excellent choice of junior counsel”.
+Daniel has also been appointed to the Equality and Human Rights Commission’s (B) and Attorney-General’s (C) Panels of Counsel and to Sport Resolutions’ Pro Bono Legal Advice Panel.

 Daniel was previously the Judicial Assistant to Lord Sumption and Lord Carnwath at the Supreme Court, assisting the Justices on a number of the leading and high-profile cases across Chambers’ areas of practice.
 Before coming to the Bar he was a fast-streamer at the Ministry of Defence.